yuwxl/academic/_pages/about.md

 ------
 I am a post-graduate student at [School of Cyberscience and Engineering, Southeast University](https://cyber.seu.edu.cn/), advisor: [Prof. Fei Tong](https://unislab.gitee.io/tong/).
 I received my B. Eng. from [Nanjing University of Posts and Telecommuncation](http://www.njupt.edu.cn/) in 2021, advisor: [Prof. Jia Xu](https://xujia-njupt.github.io/xujia.github.io/).

-I will be pursuing my Ph.D. degree in Electrical and Computer Engineering, at the University of Waterloo from Sept.
-2024.

 I've included my [CV](/files/Resume_YH Zhou.pdf) for your reference.

 Research Interests